greenwyrt/plover2CAT/docs/discussion/development.md

 Right now, autocomplete suggestions come from a pre-set list.
 The engine should update in near-realtime and take suggestions from the present text, or other transcript json/rtf.
 However, there could be performance considerations if this is a large transcript.
 Engine input processing may need to be offloaded to a separate thread on regular intervals or initialized by the user (ie, when user knows that there is time to update) or both.

+Occurrences of words can be counted with a `Counter`, and the first occurrence can be searched for steno in the blocks.

+Autocomplete and next word prediction are not the same things.

 ## Enhancing search types

 Possible new search types: